-Task 1: Stakeholder Engagement
+Task 1: Regional Engagement

 Task 2: Storylines

-HyperFACETS will develop a storyline context to frame our analysis activities and provide a means to effectively interface our scientific pursuits with stakeholder interests.
+HyperFACETS has developed a storyline context to frame our analysis activities and provide a means to effectively interface our scientific pursuits with stakeholder interests.
 Formally, a storyline is a physically self-consistent unfolding of a past event, or of a plausible future event or pathway (Shepherd et al., 2018).
 They may also be thought of as test cases for assessing if regional models can reproduce an event consistent with observations.
 These storylines are chosen to be representative of major climatic events that have impacted, or would impact, the policy or decision context.

 Learn more about our storylines.